paulegradie/Sailfish/README.md

 Thanks to the BenchmarkDotNet team for that pattern.
 You folks are really smart. *hat tip*

-# Veer Performa performance testing tools
+# Sailfish performance testing tools

 When you create a new test class, you provide attributes to:
- - The class - to tell the runner this is a VeerPerforma performance test
+ - The class - to tell the runner this is a Sailfish performance test
  - Helper Methods - to tell the runner to call certain methods before and after the main execution iterations
  - The main execution method - a single method that will be called by the runner and clocked for speed.